oneki/oneki.github.io/docs/auth/010-oidc-server.md

 @enduml
 ```

-To authenticate against an OpenID Connect Identity Provider (OIDC IDP), you have to create two routes
+To authenticate against an OpenID Connect Identity Provider (OIDC IDP), you have to create two pages/routes:
-* **a login route/page**: this route is called by a direct link or following a 401 HTTP Error
+* **login**: this page is displayed following a click on a link or a redirect following a 401 HTTP Error
-* **a login callback route/page**: this route is called by OIDC IDP after a successfull authentication
+* **login callback**: this route is called by the OIDC IDP (i.e: Google) after a successfull authentication

 The code is the same for a NextJS App or a Create React App